sickboydroid/90-days-DSA-Challange/dsa/JavaConcepts.md

 - reduce(): reduces stream

 > Predicate\<T\>
-> It is a functional interface with mehtod: boolean test(T t);
+> It is a functional interface with method: boolean test(T t);
 > In theory, it can be used to validate objects as in Stream.filter(...)

-We are only replacing values and not creating dublicates below
+We are only replacing values and not creating duplicates below

 ```java
 // Creates new stream -> filters only odd nums -> sorts filtered values -> squares the elements and then prints them